 Statistics of viruses known to infect humans, genomes sequenced, genetic diversity?

+* Hepadnaviruses have an RNA intermediate and thus are not strict DNA viruses.

 Table 2.
 Human disease burden by viruses.
 Infections include infected number of people while morbidity and mortality include those that get sick or die, respectively.
 Cost is the economic damage of these viral diseases from hospitalization or lost work time.
 Unless otherwise indicated, figures are yearly.